-3. A Party may terminate this Treaty at the end of the initial ten year period or at any time thereafter by giving one year's written notice to the other Party.

-4. For ten years from the date of termination, all other Articles shall continue to apply to covered investments established or acquired prior to the date of termination, except insofar as those Articles extend to the establishment or acquisition of covered investments.

-5. The Annex and Protocol shall form an integral part of the Treaty.

--14-IN WITNESS WHEREOF, the respective plenipotentiaries have signed this Treaty.
-DONE in duplicate at Washington this twenty-sixth day of September, 1994, in the English language.
-FOR THE GOVERNMENT OF THE UNITED STATES OF AMERICA: FOR THE GOVERNMENT OF THE REPUBLIC OF TRINIDAD AND TOBAGO: 1 1 metthight.

-ANNEX ANNEA 1.
-The Government of the United States of America may adopt aintain exceptions to the obligation to accord national trea tment to covered investments in the sectors or with ect to the matters specified below: rest ect to the Matters apecified below. atomic energy; customhouse brokers; licenses for broadcast, common carrier, or aeronautical radio stations; COMSAT; subsidies or grants, including government-supported loans, guarantees and insurance; state and local measures exempt from Article 1102 of the North American Free Trade Agreement pursuant to Article 1108 thereof; landing of submarine cables.
-Most favored nation treatment shall be accorded in the sector and matters indicated above.
-2. The Government of the United States of America may adopt maintain exceptions to the obligation to accord national most favored nation treatment to covered investments in the sectors or with respect to the matters specified below: fisheries; air and maritime transport, and related activities. з.
-The Government of the United States of America may adopt maintain exceptions to the obligation to accord national most favored nation treatment to covered investments, . rided that the exceptions do not result in treatment under this Treaty less favorable than the treatment that the Gove irnment of the United States of America has undertaken to ord in the North American Free Trade Agreement with respec mother party to that Agreement, in the sectors or with sect to the matters specified below: 1.001 • banking, insurance, securities and other financial services.
-4. The Government of the Republic of Trinidad and Tobago may ado ot or maintain exceptions to the obligation to accord onal treatment to covered investments in the sectors or respect to the matters specified below: ~101 , respect to the metters sharttak patom: civil aviation; real property; subsidies or grants, including government-supported loans, guarantees, insurance and other similar measures; customs brokers an customs clerks; gambling, betting and lotteries. : favored nation treatment shall be accorded in the sector matters indicated above. and marrers INTICALAN WOOAS'
+-13-2.
+A Party may terminate this Treaty at the end of the initial ten year period or at any time thereafter by giving one year's written notice to the other Party.
+3. For ten years from the date of termination, all other Articles shall continue to apply to covered investments established or acquired prior to the date of termination, except insofar as those Articles extend to the establishment or acquisition of covered investments.
+4. The Annex and Protocol shall form an integral part of the Treaty.
+1 IN WITNESS WHEREOF, the respective plenipotentiaries have signed this Treaty.
+DONE in duplicate at Washington this eleventh day of January, 1995, in the English language.
+An Albanian language text shall be prepared and shall be considered equally authentic upon an exchange of diplomatic notes confirming its conformity with the English language text.
+FOR THE GOVERNMENT OF FOR THE GOVERNMENT OF THE THE UNITED OF AMERICA: REPUBLIC OF ALBANIA: · . ÷ i ANNEX 1.
+The Government of the United States of America may adopt or maintain exceptions to the obligation to accord national treatment to covered investments in the sectors or with respect to the matters specified below: atomic energy; custom house brokers; licenses for broadcast, common carrier, or aeronautical radio stations; COMSAT; subsidies or grants, including government-supported loans, guarantees and insurance; state and local measures exempt from Article 1102 of the North American Free Trade Agreement pursuant to Article 1108 thereof; landing of submarine cables.
+Most favored nation treatment shall be accorded in the sectors and matters indicated above.
+2. The Government of the United States of America may adopt or maintain exceptions to the obligation to accord national and most favored nation treatment to covered investments in the sectors or with respect to the matters specified below: fisheries; air and maritime transport, and related activities; banking, securities, and other financial services.
+3. The Government of the United States of America may adopt or maintain exceptions to the obligation to accord national and most favored nation treatment to covered investments, provided that the exceptions do not result in treatment under this Treaty less favorable than the treatment that the Government of the United States of America has undertaken to accord in the North American Free Trade Agreement with respect to another party to that Agreement, in the sectors or with respect to the matters specified below: insurance.
+4. The Government of the Republic of Albania may adopt or maintain exceptions to the obligation to accord national treatment to covered investments in the sectors or with respect to the matters specified below: ownership of land; banking; government subsidies.
+Most favored nation treatment shall be accorded in the sectors and matters indicated above.
+5. Each Party agrees to accord national treatment to covered investments in the following sectors: leasing of minerals or pipeline rights-of-way on Government lands.